 2. Keep Track of Income and Expenses

 Keep track of your income and expenses each month.
 This will help you keep tabs on your spending, budget for upcoming expenses, and plan for long-term financial goals.
 By tracking your income and expenses as well as your personal finances, you will be able to easily document your financial situation.
+You may want to reach out to financial advisors to get an idea of how to allocate your income and discover areas where you could eliminate expenses.
+Once you have a budget in place, then you can rest assured knowing your plan is accurate and executable.

 3. Simplify Your Tax Preparation